bfield1/HubbardMF/README.md

 Dhaneesh Kumar, Jack Hellerstedt, Bernard Field, Benjamin Lowe, Yuefeng Yin, Nikhil V. Medhekar, Agustin Schiffrin.
 'Manifestation of strongly correlated electrons in a 2D kagome metal-organic framework', 2021, arXiv:2104.11431

+If you use the substrate module, also cite the following reference:

+Bernard Field, Agustin Schiffrin, Nikhil V. Medhekar.
+Work-in-progress.

 # Theory

 The Hubbard model is a simple tight-binding model for interacting electrons.